A life-changing experience: students open new pathways through Apple Foundation Program at RMIT

 “My key achievement has been securing a full-time job in this challenging market.
 I am profoundly grateful,” she said.

-“I feel that during the Apple Foundation Program, I learned how to effectively showcase my strengths, which significantly enhanced my ability to demonstrate them."
+“I feel that in the Apple Foundation Program at RMIT, I learned how to effectively showcase my strengths, which significantly enhanced my ability to demonstrate them."

 Mason has seen considerable success since graduating from the program, winning a Hack-a-thon run by Boeing.